RAYMOND A. BOYD, CDR, USN

 From Find A Grave:

-My grandfather USN CDR Ray Boyd was born in Pocahontas Iowa and graduated Naval Academy class of '42, and went straight into WWII after graduating early in December 1941.
+My grandfather USN CDR Raymond A. Boyd was born in Pocahontas Iowa and he graduated Naval Academy class of '42.
+They all went straight into WWII after graduating early in December 1941 due to Pearl Harbor.
 He served on the USS Saratoga and with various squadrons after getting his wings after the war.

-In the 1950's he entertained but turned down advanced engineering positions from aircraft manufacturers and contributed design work with Grumman and Chance Vought on various craft.
-He stayed in the Navy and went on to be a Commander and VX-3 squadron F8U-1 Crusader test pilot on the carrier USS FDR.
+In the 1950's he entertained but turned down advanced aeronautical engineering positions from several aircraft manufacturers.
+In addition, he contributed design work with Grumman and Chance-Vought on various craft.
+He stayed in the Navy and went on to be a Commander and VX-3 F8U-1 Crusader test pilot on the carrier USS FDR.